lucidrains/blackbox-gradient-sensing/README.md

 Note: This paper is from 2022, and PPO is now being used for sim2real for humanoid robots (contradicting the author).
 However, this is the only work that I know of that successfully deployed a policy trained with ES, so worth putting out there, even if it is not quite there yet.

+Will also improvise in a population based variant.
+Of all the things going on in evolutionary field, I believe crossover may be one of the most important.

 ## Usage

 ```python